"An encounter that continues to support my acting career" Actor Takashi Nagayama

 Nagayama : Yes.
 I immediately enrolled in an acting school.

-However, just saying that she wanted to do it and become one didn't mean that the opportunity would come right away, and while she was busy building up her network, she was scouted by a modeling agency at a fashion show she visited.
-From there, she worked hand in hand with the president of the agency, desperately trying to get work.
+However, just saying she wanted to do it and become one didn't mean that an opportunity would come right away, and while she was busy building up her network, she was scouted by a modeling agency at a fashion show she attended.
+From there, she worked hand in hand with the president, desperately trying to get work.

 Nagayama : "That was probably the toughest time.
 I commuted from Sagamihara every day to clean the office and do odd jobs."